 On December 6, 2007, the Board of Directors authorized the repurchase by the Company of up to \$10 million of its common stock in the open market or through privately negotiated transactions over the next 24 months.
 On November 3, 2009, the Board of Directors extended this program for an additional year.
 Under the program, shares may be repurchased from time to time and in such amounts as market conditions warrant, subject to regulatory considerations and any applicable contractual restrictions.
+During the three and six months ended June 30, 2010, the Company repurchased in the open market 496,824 shares of common stock, at an aggregate cost of \$1.8 million, including commissions under the stock repurchase program.

-During the three months ended March 31, 2010, the Company repurchased no shares pursuant to this program.
-During the three months ended March 31, 2009, the company repurchased in the open market 434,074 shares of common stock at an aggregate cost of \$1.2 million, including commissions under the stock repurchase program.
+During the three and six months ended June 30, 2009, the Company repurchased in the open market 377,798 and 811,872 shares of common stock, respectively, at an aggregate cost of \$1.2 million and \$2.4 million, respectively, including commissions under the stock repurchase program.

-At March 31, 2010, we had \$5.0 million remaining under the stock repurchase program authorization.
+At June 30, 2010, we had \$3.2 million remaining under the stock repurchase program authorization, which we expect to spend in the third quarter of 2010.